Our vision and values

 Intervention orders.

-Instead of dealing with the client's legal issues in isolation, LACW provides a client-centred, case-management approach that links clients in with the non-legal services they need to overcome the issues that have brought them before the criminal justice system.
-This reduces the risk of imprisonment and further entrenchment in the criminal justice system, benefiting the individual, her family and children, and the community by reducing re-offending and saving money that would otherwise be spent keeping women in prison.
+Instead of dealing with the client's legal issues in isolation, LACW provides a client-centred, case-management approach through an integrated social work and case management team that links clients in with the support services they need to overcome the issues that have brought them before the criminal justice system.
+This reduces the risk of imprisonment and further entrenchment in the criminal justice system, benefiting the individual, her family and children, and the community by reducing women's criminalisation and diverting resources away from the costly and ineffective prison system.

 Why is LACW needed?

-Many women share common pathways to offending.
-A service for women that understands and addresses those issues is better placed to interrupt the narrative that sees these women enter and re-enter the criminal justice system.
+Many women share common pathways towards criminalisation.
+A service for women that understands and addresses those issues is better placed to interrupt the tragectory that sees these women enter and re-enter the criminal justice system.

 How can you help?